oneebhkhan/CS596-Proj/README.md

 ## Work Distribution

-We are a team of three and all works are split equally as follow:

 **Oneeb:** Create test case, organize code and work on parallelism in python code.

 **Iris:** Generate results and visualizations in plots.
 Working on parallelism using MPI4py and multi-threading and processes in python.